pacifics/PassDao/README.md

 Main functions are :

-- SendEth (default function).

-- BuyToken (for public fundings) and BuyTokenFor (for private fundings)
+- BuyToken (fallback function for public fundings) and BuyTokenFor (for private fundings by a funding smart contract)

-- UnblockAccount (tokenholder's accounts are blocked when voting and can be unblocked when the proposal is closed)

 - Transfer (to transfer tokens) and TransferFrom (to transfer tokens)